Frequently Asked Doula Questions

 - I am using one of the other doulas in town, can I still come to your class?
 Absolutely!
 I love for families to have doulas!
 Right now I will extend my discount for anyone contracted with a local doula--even if its not me.
 If your doula wants to make sure I cover a certain topic, feel free to have her contact me.

 - The hospital offers a cheaper class, shouldn't I just take it?
 I do suggest you tour the place you will give birth (if it isn't a homebirth).
 The feedback I have received from clients who attended the hospital's class is that they were not prepared to give birth naturally or taught how to cope with contractions before their epidural.
-A local OB has heard the same from his patients and we are working together to make my classes available to more families.

 - What teaching methods do you use?
 The first part of the class is lecture style with Power Point, stories, and video sprinkled in.
 Once the basics are addressed, we move on to practicing relaxation techniques and comfort measures.
 I am always looking for ways to make class more hands-on.
 At the end of class, I bring in couples who share their birth stories so you can hear first hand (and ask questions!) from those who have "been there" recently.

 - What is the cost of classes?
 Classes are $125 per pregnant mama and her support person.
 Clients who have hired me as their doula have a discounted rate of $115.
 This covers 10 hours of preparation, unlimited email & phone support, access to my lending library, birth plan consultation, and a detailed list of resources for the childbearing year.
 I also offer a private Facebook group for all the families who've attended class so the learning & friendships can continue online.

 Copyright 2014 Wendy Fowler.
 All rights reserved.